httpwg/http-extensions/draft-ietf-httpbis-alias-proxy-status.md

 Upon parsing this name, "dot%5C.label" MUST be treated as a single label.

+Similarly the "\" character in a label MUST be escaped as "\\".
+Other uses of "\" MUST NOT appear in the label after percent-decoding.
 # Implementation Considerations

 In order to include the `next-hop-aliases` parameter, a proxy needs to have access to the chain